 Jharkhand cuisine is similar to the cuisine of its nearby states.
 Still, it has its unique and traditional dishes that are least explored.
 Chilka Roti, Arsa Roti, Khapra Roti, Sanei ka Bharta, etc are a few dishes that are hardly heard of.

 Blogging gives us this opportunity to explore such unique dishes at times.
-Earlier I have shared one such recipe from the state of Jharkhand called Dhuska.
+Earlier I shared one such recipe from the state of Jharkhand called Dhuska.
 Dhuska is traditionally deep-fried pancakes made using rice and chana dal.
-I have made the dhuska deep-fried as well as like crepes or pancakes which are not fried.
+I have made the dhuska deep-fried as well as crepes or pancakes which are not fried.

 - Palak ka Kappa (Spinach Gravy from Uttrakhand)

 - Chakki Ki Sabji (Ate ki Sabji from Madhya Pradesh)